qexat/garnet/README.md

  * Better methodology for boilerplate-y things like visitor patterns / big ol' honkin' pattern matches would be very interesting.
 Some nice sugar here may be very productive, personally.
+ * Consider some sort of templates or macros -- <https://dlang.org/spec/template.html>
+   or just use Handlebars :P

 # Toolchain